Medical & Allied Health

 Primary application will go to one of two centralized application services in the U.S. AMCAS is the service used by all allopathic (M.D. conferring) medical schools and AACOMAS is the service used by all osteopathic (D.O. conferring) medical schools.
 When applying, you should submit your application electronically via the AMCAS and/or AACOMAS websites.
 The fee for AMCAS processing and 1 medical school designation is $160; each additional school is $37.
 The fee for AACOMAS application for the first school is $195, with a fee of $35 for each additional school.
 Both processing services have fee assistance programs (FAP).
 Please visit each website for more information.

-Most schools require a secondary application in addition to the primary application.
+Most schools require a secondary application.
 Once the primary application is received, schools that require a secondary application will contact you directly requesting a secondary application.
 Secondary applications generally require that a student respond to several additional essay questions that are generally more school-specific.
 Be mindful that some schools request a secondary application from all applicants, and other schools only ask preferred applicants for secondary applications.
 There are additional processing fees associated with submission of secondary applications, usually ranging from $35-$100 per school.

 Letters of Recommendation/Evaluation

 You should have developed and cultivated strong relationships with at least a few professors during your time at DePauw.
 It is not the job of the faculty to provide you with letters of recommendation.
-It is through a strong relationship that the faculty will feel comfortable providing a strong letter of recommendation for you.
+It is through a strong relationship that the faculty member will feel comfortable providing a strong letter of recommendation for you.
 A letter of recommendation should attest to your maturity, ability, character and integrity.
 Letters from professors and advisors carry more weight than letters from friends or employers, unless the employer can directly address your potential as a physician.
 When requesting a letter of recommendation, provide the faculty with the following: copies of your transcript, resume, and personal statement.
+For medical school applicants, the AAMC has a guide for letter writers; it is a great resource to give letter writers.

-Regardless of where you are in your search, the Hubbard Center can provide support.
-You are encouraged to schedule a meeting with Colleen McCracken, Ph.D., who serves as Health Professions Adviser.
-She can work with you on helping you determine which health care areas may be of most interest to you, what courses you should take to best prepare you and what additional opportunities you can take advantage of to bolster your candidacy to a post-graduate program.
+She can help you determine which health care areas may be of most interest to you, what courses you should take to best prepare and what additional opportunities you can take advantage of.